New program aims to help kids with leukemia stay healthy during treatment

 Summary

-This study tests a 6-session family program called NOURISH-ALL for children ages 2-12 with acute lymphoblastic leukemia (ALL) and their caregivers.
-The program focuses on healthy eating, physical activity, and reducing stress during early treatment.
-The main goal is to see if families find the program useful and engaging, not to cure the disease.
+This study is testing a 6-session family program called NOURISH-ALL for children ages 2-12 with acute lymphoblastic leukemia (ALL) and their caregivers.
+The program focuses on healthy eating, physical activity, and reducing family stress during early treatment phases.
+The main goal is to see if families are willing to join and complete the program, not to measure health outcomes directly.

 Get updates